German situation of psychotherapy

 Public insurance is paying 82,30 € for a psychotherapy session with a duration of 50 minutes per session.

-For regular short term treatment public ensurance grants 25 hours of therapy.
-In cognitive-behavioral therapy a long-term therapy means 45 hours, psychodynamic approaches need more hours.
-Therapists have to write a report which is revised by an expert to get the grant from public ensurance.
+For regular short term treatment public insurance grants 25 hours of therapy.
+In cognitive-behavioral therapy a long-term therapy means 45 sessions, psychodynamic approaches (psychoanalytic, depth founded) receive more sessions.
+Systemic therapy is paid by public insurance with 48 hours.
+Therapists have to write a report which is revised by an expert to get the grant from public insurance.

 Situation Psychotherapy GERMANY (pdf, 65,2 KB)

 Psychotherapists are required to engage in extensive personal psychotherapy during their training which is up to seven years duration.
 Psychotherapists usually have a first degree followed by a professional, highly specialised, theoretical and clinical training which includes research methodology and continuous professional development.
 The EAP promotes the recognition of common standards of training throughout Europe, and will ensure their mobility across member states.Training